aspil/Dira/docs/ui.md

 This prototype provides the user a handful of options regarding the user's projects.
 They can navigate between the projects they are member to, and the recent issues from those projects.
-Also, we provide a calendar-like panel which will contain issue deadlines.

 ## 3. Project Prototypes